tarneaux/river-get-tags/README.md

 # river-shifttags

-A tool for the river Wayland compositor that will calculate the rotated tags from the currently focused tags.
+A small utility for the river Wayland compositor to rotate the focused tags.

 # Installation